seagarwu/askai-extension/README.md

 This project is forked from [QuicklyGPT](https://github.com/zealotjin/quicklygpt-extension?tab=readme-ov-file).

-This project has evolved significantly through an **AI-assisted, prompt-driven development approach**, transforming into a highly intuitive and powerful AI interaction tool.
-We've focused on delivering a seamless and efficient user experience, introducing numerous innovations beyond the original.

 The following key enhancements and modifications have been implemented:

 - **Revolutionary User Interaction & Context Management:**